 6- Rotating food trucks

 8- Street art

 9- Dog park

 10- Bike Ramps

 Click on map for larger PDF version.

-The Square on 21st is scheduled to be open from early June to August 15.
-The square will provide a temporary public gathering place for a neighborhood that doesn’t have one and give those who live and work here enjoy open space and amenities they usually have to leave the neighborhood to enjoy.
-It will increase street-level activity and encourage area residents, commuters and visitors alike to consider Denver’s urban spaces in new ways.
+The Square on 21st is scheduled to be open from June 15 to August 15 and will provide a temporary gathering place for a neighborhood that doesn’t currently have open or public spaces.
+Those who live and work here will have an opportunity to enjoy amenities they usually have to leave the neighborhood to access.
+The square will increase street-level activity and encourage area residents, commuters and visitors alike to consider Denver’s urban spaces in new ways.

 The Square on 21st is also part of the larger Downtown Loop project.
 Click here to learn more.

 The Square on 21st is brought to you by the City and County of Denver and the Downtown Denver Partnership.
 Project partners include the Ballpark Collective, the Colorado Rockies, Goodland Construction, Human Movement, PetSmart, Overcon Containers, 2Keys Corporation, University of Colorado-Denver, the So-Gnar Creative Division, and Kobra Paint.

 Photos of the Square on 21st on Instagram.